hongmaoxiao/once_source/README.md

 Ironically, the prototype feature makes this module twice as complicated as necessary.

-To check whether you function has been called, use `fn.called`:
+To check whether you function has been called, use `fn.called`.
+Once the function is called for the first time the return value of the original function is saved in `fn.value` and subsequent calls will continue to return this value.

 ```javascript
 var once = require('once')